DOJ

 ADVISORY OPINION NO. 01

-OF JUSTICE ADVISORY
+DEPARTMENT OF JUSTICE ADVISORY

 ON RULES ON MILITARY/POLICE CHECKPOINTS